 Staffs at the airport said hello to me in Japanese.

-Aguascalientes is famous for Nissan’s one of most important manufacturing plants in Latin America.
+Aguascalientes is famous for Nissan’s one of most important manufacturing sites in Latin America.

 These days Nissan is making a sensation for the fraud and infighting; on the other hand it is true that Nissan has been the powerful driving force of Aguascalientes to become what it is today.